 8 most valuable 3PL services to look for

-Beyond shipping orders, 3PL fulfillment services can vary depending on the provider you choose.
+Beyond shipping orders, 3PL fulfilment services can vary depending on the provider you choose.
 Here are some of the most beneficial features and logistics services commonly offered by 3PLs.

 Managing inventory involves much more than just warehousing your products.
-A 3PL should allow you to easily sync inventory with your online store, view real-time inventory levels at each 3rd party fulfillment center, and proactively reorder inventory to prevent stockouts.
+A 3PL should allow you to easily sync inventory with your online store, view real-time inventory levels at each third-party fulfilment centre, and proactively reorder inventory to prevent stockouts.

 Once your 3PL receives and stores your inventory, you can check the quantity on hand and units sold per day for each product.
 This offers full visibility into what is available to ship to your customers at any given time.